 - “You’re still on pain meds?
 You need to get off those.
 I have patients much older than you who are off pain meds by the time they leave the hospital.”

-- (after quadruple bypass surgery with infection in my incision)
+- (after quadruple bypass surgery, infected incision)

 - First ER doc: “You are having an anxiety attack.
 We will probably send you home tonight.” (two days later, heart catheterization confirmed a heart attack and blockages in four arteries).